csantanapr/knative-minikube/README.md

 brew install minikube
 ```

-For more information installing or using minikube checkout the docs https://minikube.sigs.k8s.io/docs/start/
+For more information installing on Linux or Windows or checkout the minikube docs https://minikube.sigs.k8s.io/docs/start/

 ## Setup Minikube